Truck charging infrastructure cost in Germany - by infrAi GmbH (Author: Mathias Schmidt)

 Network cost = Σ_e Edge total_e + Virtual fallback cost

-8. Virtual fallback edges
+8. Virtual fallback and residual top-up

 Average cost per supplied truck = Total concrete site cost / Total concrete supplied capacity